TrisRosco/TrisRosco/README.md

 # Hello, I'm Tristan!

-I'm a full-stack developer and Video Editor.
+I'm a full-stack developer with a background in web video production!

 ## What I know: